A Homeowner’s Guide to Clay Soil Foundation Issues

 This article explains why red clay is so active, how expansive soil foundation movement damages homes, what warning signs to watch for, and when a professional foundation inspection is the right next step.

-Why Oklahoma Soil Is Red
+Why Is Oklahoma Soil Red, Anyway?

 Oklahoma’s red soil gets its color from iron-rich minerals.
 Over time, iron in the soil oxidizes, creating the reddish color many homeowners recognize in yards, construction sites, and exposed slopes.
 The color itself is not the problem.
 The bigger concern is the clay structure and mineral content behind many of these soils.